April 8th, 2015

 The digital age has not phased—and arguably has helped drive—more people to abandon small towns and settle in big cities.
-The importance of vicinity to workplace, shopping, entertainment, public transportation and other services is highly ingrained in Millennials, and is spanning a growing reach onto other generations.
+The importance of vicinity to the workplace, shopping, entertainment, public transportation, and other services is highly ingrained in Millennials and is spanning a growing reach onto other generations.

-Let’s look back to sense of place to gain a perspective on these trends.
-Sense of place is broadly defined as one’s surroundings and the emotional response and levels of attachment made with that surrounding.
-The natural and manufactured elements of those surroundings, and their cultural relevance, are all part of a sense of place.
+Let’s look back to a sense of place to gain a perspective on these trends.
+A sense of place is broadly defined as one’s surroundings and the emotional response and levels of attachment made with that surrounding.
+The natural and manufactured elements of those surroundings and their cultural relevance are all part of a sense of place.
 Factors such as aspects of the digital age and psychographic differences between generations have affected the sense of place for the American householder.

 The place we live may be a hobby farm beyond the city or a chic apartment in a revitalized downtown neighborhood.
 Each may provide equal footing as a home, office or place to connect and shop for household goods.
 And despite earlier predictions to the contrary, location matters today more than ever.

 The proof is in the numbers.
 According to the new SFW Householder study, key factors of importance in sense of place vary significantly among generations, with some factors are two and three times more important to Millennials than Baby Boomers.

 Importance factors of a sense of place on where one calls home show dramatic differences.